Publishers partner with supply-side platforms to manage their inventory and get the best value for their ad units.

 Just like publishers, advertisers also connect with exchanges directly or through demand-side platforms.
 With the help of the DSPs, advertisers establish their target audience and set up the ad campaigns.
 Exchanges also store the campaign requirements, signal the advertisers whenever an opportunity is available, and asks them to send their bids.

-Ad exchange collects all the bids and chooses the highest one as the winner.
+After this, the ad exchange collects all the bids and chooses the highest one as the winner.
 Then it returns the signal to the publisher’s site and places the winning creative after retrieving it from the partnered ad server.

-How is Ad Exchange Different from Ad Network?
+V. How is Ad Exchange Different from Ad Network?

 Ad exchange and ad network might sound similar to most publishers—they both manage and sell inventory.
 But there are differences.